Police brutality in the United States: Militarization of police

 Police brutality is often linked to the "warrior mentality" and militarization of police departments.
-Under this system, new recruits enter police academies, where they may be instructed in a manner similar to paramilitary training or what is called a "warrior training."
+Under this system, new recruits enter police academies, where they may be instructed in a manner similar to paramilitary training or what is called a "warrior training".
 Some police academies even employ independent training companies, such as Close Quarters Battle, which has trained the United States Marine Corps, Navy Seals, and the special forces of other countries.
 These trainings focus on fear and defensive tactics, rather than community interaction and outreach.
 The recruits will focus on learning how to kill and aggressively manage crisis situations, as well as engaging in drill formations and standing at attention.
 Recruits will learn that any situation, including seemingly routine ones (such as traffic stops) can turn deadly, and they receive minimal training in how to manage complex social situations.
 As noted by Rosa Brooks, "Many police recruits enter the academy as idealists, but this kind of training turns them into cynics."

-Once they are trained and working, police often think of crime as a war, in which they are "warriors," and some people are their enemies.
+Once they are trained and working, police often think of crime as a war, in which they are "warriors", and some people are their enemies.
 The police are provided with military equipment, such as tanks, and some work in militarized units, such as Special Weapons and Tactics (SWAT) teams.
 Their equipment partially comes from the Department of Defense, due to the 1033 program.
 Established in 1990 by President George H. W. Bush, the program allows the DoD to give law enforcement their excess equipment (local authorities only pay for shipping costs), with an estimated $7.4 billion of property transferred since the program began.
 Furthermore, an estimated 19% of police officers are military veterans, documenting a "revolving door" between the military and the police, a phenomenon also found among FBI agents.
-Police who have been exposed to war have more than a 50% higher rate of excessive force complaints than non-veterans, according to internal Boston PD documents.
+Internal police records—provided by the Boston and Miami departments—"indicate that officers with military experience generate more civilian complaints of excessive force."